N.Korea blows up liaison office on its side of border with South

 When it was operating, South Koreans worked on the second floor and North Koreans on the fourth floor.
 The third floor held conference rooms for meetings between the two sides.
 When the office was closed in January, South Korea said it had 58 personnel stationed there.

-South Korea's won weakened by about 0.7% against the dollar in offshore non-deliverable forward trade as reports emerged of the building being blown up after onshore spot trade finished.
-KIM'S SISTER
+South Korea's won weakened by about 0.7% against the dollar in offshore non-deliverable forward trade as reports of the building being blown up emerged after onshore spot trade finished.

 On Saturday, North Korean state media reported that Kim Yo Jong, the sister of the North Korean leader, who serves as a senior official of the ruling Workers' Party, had ordered the department in charge of inter-Korean affairs to "decisively carry out the next action".
 "Before long, a tragic scene of the useless north-south joint liaison office completely collapsed would be seen," she was reported as saying.

+Russia said on Tuesday it was concerned about the situation on the Korean peninsula and called for restraint from all sides, but so far had no plans for high-level diplomatic contacts to ease the tensions.
 Earlier on Tuesday, North Korean state media quoted the military as saying it has been studying an "action plan" to re-enter zones that had been demilitarized under a 2018 inter-Korean pact and "turn the front line into a fortress".
-"Our army will rapidly and thoroughly implement any decisions and orders of the party and government," the Korean People's Army said in a statement carried by KCNA.

 ALSO READ